Verified Purely Functional Catenable Real-Time Deques: Introduction

 Our \Coq implementation includes the definition of a model function for each data structure and a statement of correctness for each operation.
 As claimed by \kt, the proofs of these correctness statements are ``straightforward''---a fairly simple matter of proving equations that involve fringes, empty lists, singleton lists, and list concatenations.
 Somewhat unexpectedly, the main technical challenge that we encounter lies not in these correctness proofs but in the very definition of the model functions.
 Indeed, \Coq requires us to prove that these definitions, which are recursive, are in some sense well-founded.
 Our first attempt is rejected; fortunately, we are able to find a reformulation that \Coq accepts.

 Our work not only tests the limits of \Coq's expressiveness, but also stresses the quality and robustness of its implementation.
-It takes a very long time (between minutes and tens of minutes) for the \Coq type-checker to accept some of our definitions.
+It takes a very long time for the \Coq type-checker to accept some of our function definitions (\sref{sec:cadeque:coq:model}).

 In summary, somewhat unexpectedly, the main challenges that we encounter and overcome are formulating our inductive type definitions and the inductive definitions of our model functions so that they are accepted by \Coq.
 In other words, we find that describing a~data structure can be more difficult than implementing operations on this data structure, and that stating a correctness property can be more difficult than proving this property!